William Forsythe (actor)

-William Forsythe (born June 7, 1955) is an American actor.
-He is best known for his portrayal of tough-guy, criminal characters, and has starred in films such as Once Upon a Time in America (1984), Raising Arizona (1987), Dick Tracy (1990), American Me (1992), Gotti (1996), The Rock (1996), Blue Streak (1999), Blue Hill Avenue (2001), and The Devil's Rejects (2005).
-He has also played recurring characters in television series such as Boardwalk Empire (2010) and Justified (2010).

-Forsythe was nominated for the Independent Spirit Award for Best Supporting Male for his performance in the indie film The Waterdance.
+William Forsythe (born June 7, 1955) is an American actor, known for his portrayals of tough-guy, criminal characters.

+He appeared in the films Once Upon a Time in America (1984), Raising Arizona (1987), Dick Tracy (1990), American Me (1992), Gotti (1996), The Rock (1996), Blue Streak (1999), Blue Hill Avenue (2001), and The Devil's Rejects (2005).
+Forsythe was nominated for the Independent Spirit Award for Best Supporting Male for his performance in the film The Waterdance.

+On television, he has played the roles of Al Capone on The Untouchables (1993-94), Manny Horvitz on Boardwalk Empire (2011-12), and J. Edgar Hoover on The Man in the High Castle (2018).

 Early life

-William Forsythe was born in the New York City borough of Brooklyn, and grew up in its Bedford–Stuyvesant neighborhood.
-He is of partial Italian descent.
+Forsythe was born in the New York City borough of Brooklyn, and grew up in its Bedford–Stuyvesant neighborhood.
+He is of partial Italian descent with Italian (from his maternal grandfather), Scottish, English, Irish and German descent.

+He began acting on stage as a teenager, before moving to Los Angeles to pursue a film career, studying at the Beverly Hills Playhouse.

 Career

-Forsythe started out in minor film roles and guest appearances in high-rated TV shows including CHiPs (1977), Hill Street Blues (1981) and T. J. Hooker (1982).
+Forsythe started out in minor film roles and guest appearances in TV shows including CHiPs (1977), Hill Street Blues (1981) and T. J. Hooker (1982).
 He appeared in Once Upon a Time in America (1984), co-starred with John Goodman in Raising Arizona (1987) and as a renegade soldier in Extreme Prejudice.